-29 Domestic and Stock has 3 sub-categories: Domestic and Stock, Domestic and Stock [Domestic] and Domestic and Stock [Stock].
-For this report and the general-purpose water account, they were all treated as Domestic and Stock.
+27 Domestic and Stock is further broken down into 3 sub-categories: Domestic and Stock, Domestic and Stock [Domestic] and Domestic and Stock [Stock].
+For the purposes of this report and the general-purpose water account, they were all treated as Domestic and Stock.